aqwvinh/Basic_guideline_for_Machine_Learning/P. AB testing.md

 What this means is that it is more likely that the true conversion rate of the new design is similar to our baseline, rather than the 15% target we had hoped for.
 This is further proof that our new design is not likely to be an improvement on our old design

+## Bonus

+- Multivariate testing: more changes than A/B testing.
+More powerful but more difficult to implement and need more data